gzy7/WSG-UIE/README.md

-# WSG-UIE: Wavelet- and Structure-Guided Underwater Image Enhancement Network
+# Wavelet and Structure Guided Lightweight Network for Underwater Image Enhancement

 All code will be uploaded after the paper is accepted.